fastai/course20/README.md

 After finishing this course you will know:

 - How to train models that achieve state-of-the-art results in:
-  - Computer vision, indlucing image classification (e.g., classifying pet photos by breed), and image localization and detection (e.g., finding where the animals in an image are)
+  - Computer vision, including image classification (e.g., classifying pet photos by breed), and image localization and detection (e.g., finding where the animals in an image are)
   - Natural language processing (NLP), including document classification (e.g., movie review sentiment analysis) and language modeling
   - Tabular data (e.g., sales prediction) with categorical data, continuous data, and mixed data, including time series
   - Collaborative filtering (e.g., movie recommendation)